nosami/vsonline/vs-online/how-to/vside.md

 Visual Studio's integrated terminal and all of its features are fully supported in a Codespace.
 It is important to note, however, that while connected to a Codespace, commands issued in the terminal are executed against the Codespace and not the local machine.
 This provides control over Codespace environment and how it's configured.

 ![Terminal](../images/vside-how-to-02.png)

+## Port Forwarding

+Visual Studio Codespaces provides access to the applications and services running in the remote environments by means of port forwarding.
+By default, no ports are forwarded for security concerns, however, there are several ways to open ports in the Codespace.

+### Auto port forwarding

+If your application, or any other, indicates that it is serving content from a local port in the integrated terminal, Visual Studio Codespaces will automatically forward that port and add it to the list of Forwarded Ports.

+### Configured port forwarding

+If there's one or more ports that should be forwarded by default for a given repository, that can be configured in `devcontainer.json`.
+See the [configuring environments](../reference/configuring.md) reference for more info.